Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Toric fans

 where $\ell \geq 3$ by Corollary~\ref{cor_dbiggerthree}.
 This implies that $W((ST^{b_0}\cdots ST^{b_{\ell-1}})_G)=0$ and thus, by Lemma~\ref{lem_toricwinding}, that any corresponding collection of vectors winds no times about the origin.
 However, this is impossible since for such a sequence of vectors each vector is always counterclockwise from the previous vector and $\ell>1$. \end{proof}

 The case in which a vector in the fan is the sum of the adjacent vectors is important because this means the fan is the result of corner chopping a fan with fewer vectors in it.
-Now that we have the proper algebraic tools, we will be clear about the specifics of the corner chopping and reverse corner chopping operations.
+Now that we have the proper algebraic tools, we will be clear about the specif\/ics of the corner chopping and reverse corner chopping operations.

-Suppose $(v_0 = v_d, v_2, \ldots, v_{d-1})\in(\Z^2)^d$ is a toric fan with associated integers $(a_0, \ldots, a_{d-1})\in\Z^d$.
+Suppose $(v_0 = v_d, v_2, \ldots, v_{d-1}) \in \big(\Z^2\big)^d$ is a toric fan with associated integers $(a_0, \ldots, a_{d-1}) \in\Z^d$.
 Then so if $a_i = 1$ then we have that $v_{i+1} = v_i + v_{i+2}$.
 Now we see that in this case so is also a fan.
 Next notice and

 so this new fan has associated to it the tuple of integers An occurrence of $1$ from the original tuple of integers has been removed and the adjacent integers have been reduced by $1$.
 Algebraically, this move corresponds to the relation $STS=_G T^{-1}ST^{-1}$.
-Geometrically this move corresponds to the inverse of chopping a corner from the associated polygon (as is shown in Figure~\ref{fig_minimalmodels}) and from the point of view of symplectic geometry this corresponds to an equivariant symplectic blowup (see Section~\ref{sec_interpret}).
+Geometrically this move corresponds to the inverse of chopping a corner from the associated polygon (as is shown in Fig.~\ref{fig_minimalmodels}) and from the point of view of symplectic geometry this corresponds to an equivariant symplectic blowup.
 The corner chopping of a toric polygon is done such that the new face of the polygon produced has inwards pointing normal vector given by the sum of the adjacent inwards pointing primitive integer normal vectors.

-Now we can see that Lemma \ref{lem_fulton} tells us that fans with five or more vectors are the result of corner chopping a fan with fewer vectors.
-We will next classify all possible fans with fewer than five vectors.
+Now we can see that Lemma \ref{lem_fulton} tells us that fans with f\/ive or more vectors are the result of corner chopping a fan with fewer vectors.
+We will next classify all possible fans with fewer than f\/ive vectors.